-The two stages of radio-frequency amplification employing "AC" screen grid Radiotrons, UY-224, give performance equal to that of four tubes used in ordinary tuned radio frequency receivers.
-"AC" Radiotron UY-224 functions as the detector with a consequent increase in the efficiency of the circuit.
-Fine quality of reproduction and ample volume are insured by the use of power-amplifier Radiotron, UX-245, in the single audio stage.
+The circuit of the receiver includes two stages of radio-frequency amplification, a detector, and one stage of audio-frequency amplification.
+The two stages of radio-frequency amplification, employing the AC screen grid Radiotrons UY-224 recently introduced by the Radio-victor Corporation of America, give performance equal to that of four tubes used in ordinary tuned radio-frequency receivers.
+A third Radiotron UY-224 functions as the detector with a consequent increase in the efficiency of the circuit.
+Fine quality of reproduction and ample volume are insured by the use of the new power-amplifier Radiotron UX-245 in the single audio stage.